Last updated on January 31st, 2026 at 02:34 pm

 There are now several restaurants in the pier areas.
 The most casual, Lucky Fish, has outdoor seating where kids are welcome.
 There are also some good fast casual options – Burger Fi; Kilwins for ice cream; and Cannoli Kitchen, where we got sub sandwiches and cannolis.
 (The adults ate while the toddler cavorted on the playground, which she never wanted to leave.)
 It’s also helpful that there’s a snack bar next to the splash playground and at the pier with $2 ice cream options.

 The downside of Pompano Beach is that by afternoon, it was jammed.
-There is a lot of parking here, but we did see people waiting in the lot for an open space.
-Parking is not cheap, though.
+There is a lot of parking here, but it does fill up on busy afternoons.
+Parking is not cheap.
 We used Pay By Phone, a great app that lets you add an hour from your phone when you discover you can’t tear the kid away.
-But parking was $4.20 an hour and so our outings here ended up costing $12 to $16 in parking.
-We thought it was worth it for all the fun we had.
+But parking on the street was $4.20 an hour and so our outings here ended up costing $12 to $16 in parking.
+On a more recent visit, we used the Pier Parking Garage, 3460 NE 3rd St, which was well located and $3.25 an hour that day.
+(Prices vary by day.)

 Parking is quite close to the beach, but we brought a wagon along and used it to go between car, playground and pier.
 (We left it in the trunk during the hours we were at the beach.)
 The beach offers no shade, so a beach umbrella makes sense.
 The splash playground is shaded in early morning.
 The dry playground is pretty shady at most times.